opulo-inc/docs/content/en/docs/testing/actuator-check/index.md

 {{< container-image path="images/edit-ringlight-brightness.png" alt="" >}}

 ## Vacuum Sensors
 Now we can check the vacuum sensors.
 First, check the value from the first vacuum sensor before and after a vacuum is pulled to check that it's working correctly.
+You should see that the values are different by about 200.

 ```gcode
 M3426 G4 C1 I1 A110   ;read vac 1 value